tykling/certgrinder/docs/certgrinder.rst

 check ocsp command
 ^^^^^^^^^^^^^^^^^^
 The ``check ocsp`` subcommand loops over the configured domainsets and checks for the existance of an OCSP response for each.
-If a missing response is found ``certgrinder`` will exit with exit code 1, if all is well the exit code will be 0.
+If an OCSP response for a certificate is missing or too old ``certgrinder`` will exit with exit code 1, if all is well the exit code will be 0.

+An OCSP response is considered too old when more than ``ocsp-renew-threshold-percent`` percent of the time between ``producedAt`` and ``nextUpdate`` has passed.
+As of January 2021 LetsEncrypt has 7 days (one week) between ``producedAt`` and ``nextUpdate`` which means OCSP responses will be renewed after 3.5 days with the default ``ocsp-renew-threshold-percent`` setting of ``50``.

 check tlsa command